frogman/openshift-cli-cheatsheet/README.md

 oc get all                    # list all resource items
-                                -w  watches the result output in realtime. oc get nodes                  # list nodes in a cluster
+                                -w  watches the result output in realtime. oc get nodes                  # list nodes in a cluster oc get node/<node_name> -o yaml
+                              # to see a node’s current capacity and allocatable resources
 ```
 ## Managing Users
 ```